-Findings Comments contact the UK Immigration Service to discuss the status of visa applications.
+Findings Comments considered efficient, helpful and responsive.
+5 The Panel heard from key stakeholders that, at times, delays to work visas issued in the UK happened without any explanation.
+In addition, there was no direct contact for the Jersey employer to contact the UK Immigration Service to discuss the status of visa applications.
 6 Discussions were in place to bring certain aspects of the visa processing service to Jersey.
 This was viewed as welcome news to the Panel as it could speed up and streamline part of the application process.
-All working visas for those coming to Jersey are referred to JCIS from the UK already.
-However, before the end of 2022 this process will speed up as these referrals will happen much earlier in the UK's process.
-7 The Panel calculates combined fees for each employee prior to commencing employment could be in excess of £1900.
-The employer pays fees to JCIS for a 9 month work permit of £115 The employee pays for a 9 month visa to the UK of £244 Social security card (if not already issued in a previous year) is £80 There may be travel costs but these are not fees charged by a government body, it is an employer's choice where they wish to source their labour from 8 There was no increase in the offset for accommodation in 2022 despite the minimum wage increasing by almost 11%.
-The figure remained at £91 per week despite the increase in salary 9 The Minister for Social Security did not ask the Employment Forum to consult on the levels of the minimum wage and offsets for 2022 and instead, carried out her own assessment.
+7 The Panel calculates combined fees for each employee prior to commencing employment could be in excess of $\pounds 1900$.
+8 There was no increase in the offset for accommodation in 2022 despite the minimum wage increasing by almost 11%.
+The figure remained at £91 per week despite the increase in salary Noted 9 The Minister for Social Security did not ask the Employment Forum to consult on the levels of the minimum wage and offsets for 2022 and instead, carried out her own assessment.
 This was reportedly due to the Covid-19 pandemic and the States Assembly agreed to allow the Minister to use Covid-19 emergency powers to override the provisions of the Employment Law, which ordinarily require the Forum to consult.
-10 Both the Jersey Farmers' Union and the Jersey Royal Company expressed disappointment that the offset in accommodation had not increased in line with the minimum wage in 2022 as it had done year on year since the minimum wage was introduced.
+Noted 10 Both the Jersey Farmers' Union and the Jersey Royal Company expressed disappointment that the offset in accommodation had not increased in line with the minimum wage in 2022 as it had done year on year since the minimum wage was introduced.
+Noted